Turkish Vegetable Stew with Israeli Couscous

 1 medium, cut into 1-inch chunks

-2 medium, cut in half lengthwise and then sliced into 1/2-inch-thick pieces
+2 medium, cut in half lengthwise, sliced 1/2-inch thick

 1 medium, cut in 1-inch chunks

 ⅓ cup(s), fresh, chopped

 - To make couscous, bring 1 3 /4 cups water to a boil in a medium saucepan.
 Add couscous.
 Reduce heat to low, cover and simmer until couscous is tender and liquid is absorbed, about 12 minutes.
 Remove from heat and stir in 1 teaspoon of oil.

 - While couscous cooks, make stew.
 Heat remaining 2 teaspoons of oil in a large nonstick skillet over medium-high heat.
 Add eggplant; cook, stirring often, until lightly browned, about 3 minutes.
 Add zucchini and yellow pepper; cook, stirring often, until vegetables are crisp-tender, about 5 minutes.